On the quasicompactness of the moduli stack of logarithmic G-connections over a curve

 The first part of this paper deals with the case when the set of punctures $\{x_i\}$ is empty.
 Then the relevant geometric object is the stack $\text{Conn}_G(C)$ of regular $G$-connection.
 We prove Proposition \ref{prop: quasicompactness regular connections}, which is a special case of Theorem \ref{thm: quasicompactness logarithmic connections} above.
 The Harder-Narasimhan filtration for vector bundles is our main tool to show quasicompactness.
 The proof Proposition \ref{prop: quasicompactness regular connections} is different than for the more general Theorem \ref{thm: quasicompactness logarithmic connections}; it yields better bounds for the Harder-Narasimhan type of the underlying bundle.
 In the case when $G = \text{GL}_n$, Simpson also proved that $\text{Conn}_{G}(C)$ is of finite type \cite{Simpson-repnI}[Cor.
 3.4].
 This was one of the main ingredients for his construction of the deRham moduli space in \cite{Simpson-repnI} \cite{simpson-repnII}.
 See pages 15-16 for a comparison of our approach with Simpson's in the case of $\text{GL}_n$.

 The second part of the paper deals with the case when the set of punctures $\{x_i\}$ is nonempty.
 This part is where we prove our main theorem (Theorem \ref{thm: quasicompactness logarithmic connections}).
 We also prove an auxiliary result that could be of independent interest.
 This is Proposition \ref{prop: atiyah class with prescribed residues}.
 It gives an explicit description of the cohomological obstruction for a $G$-bundle to admit a logarithmic connection with some given set of residues.
 The proof of Proposition \ref{prop: atiyah class with prescribed residues} is completely algebraic and applies to families over an arbitrary base without any assumptions on the characteristic of the ground field.
 It generalizes \cite{biswas-criterion-log-prescribed}[Prop.
-3.1], which was proven for the group $\text{GL}_n$ over $\mathbb{C}$ using transcendental methods.

-\textbf{Acknowledgements:} I would like to thank my advisor Nicolas Templier for his help in improving the manuscript, and to Indranil Biswas and Arideep Saha for helpful comments.
-I acknowledge support by NSF grants DMS-1454893 and DMS-2001071. \end{section} \begin{section}{Preliminaries} \begin{subsection}{Notation} We work over a fixed perfect ground field $k$.
+3.1], which was proven for the group $\text{GL}_n$ over $\mathbb{C}$ using transcendental methods. \end{section} \begin{section}{Preliminaries} \begin{subsection}{Notation} We work over a fixed perfect ground field $k$.
 Some results will hold only when the characteristic of $k$ is $0$; we will explicitly mention when this is the case.
 Unless otherwise stated, all schemes will be understood to be schemes over $k$.
 An undecorated product of $k$-schemes (e.g. $X\times S$) should always be interpreted as a fiber product over $k$.
 We will sometimes write $X_S$ instead of $X \times S$.
 If $R$ is a $k$-algebra and $S$ is a $k$-scheme, we may use the notation $S_R$ to denote the fiber product $S \times \text{Spec}(R)$.
 If a scheme $t$ is Spec of a field, we will write $\kappa(t)$ for the corresponding coordinate field.

 We fix once and for all a curve $C$ that is smooth, projective and geometrically connected over $k$.
 We let $g$ denote the genus of $C$.
 We also fix an ample line bundle $\mathcal{O}_{C}(1)$ on $C$.
 Choose a a finite set $\{x_i\}_{i \in I}$ of $k$-points in $C$.
 We will denote by $q_i: x_i \rightarrow C$ the closed immersion of $x_i$ into $C$.